abdulroufabu/my-technical-assessment/README.md

 The installation instructions can be followed in the [Official Docker documentation](https://docs.docker.com/get-docker/).

-If you're on Windows, you can follow the handy guide on [how to install Docker on Windows](https://learnk8s.io/installing-docker-kubernetes-windows).

 ### Run Backend and Frondend app using docker-compose
 ```
 git clone https://github.com/abdulroufabu/ymath-calculator.git